electron/electron/docs/tutorial/security.md

 If you are using [`WebViews`](web-view), you might need the pages and scripts loaded in your `<webview>` tag to open new windows.
-The `allowpopups` attribute enables them to create new [`BrowserWindows`](browser-window) using the `window.open()` method.
-By default, `WebViews` are not allowed to create new windows.
+The `allowpopups` attribute enables them to create new [`BrowserWindows`](browser-window) using the `window.open()` method. `WebViews` are otherwise not allowed to create new windows.

 ### Why?

 If you do not need popups, you are better off not allowing the creation of new [`BrowserWindows`](browser-window) by default.
-This follows the principle of the minimally required access: Websites that you do not know to need popups should not have the ability to create new popups.
+This follows the principle of minimally required access: Don't let a website create new popups unless you know it needs that feature.

 ### How?